gboes/gboes.github.io/cv.md

 <summary>
 </summary>
 </details>
-This could probably be made more useful with a CSS styling -->
+Custom CSS styling could make this more useful.
+-->

 # Academic CV

 <p>
-My research interests mostly relate in some way or other to the question, what significance we can attach to the manifest image, and what a phenomenological philosophy of natural science should look like. </p>
+My philosophical research interests gravitate around the question what a phenomenological philosophy of natural science should look like.</p>

 _click on entries to expand details_
 <!-- ## Area of Specialization